GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 1. Deploy the Cloud Function that will monitor the Pub/Sub topic and clean up instances:

-        gcloud functions deploy clean-unused-instances --trigger-topic=unused-instances --runtime=nodejs12 --entry-point=cleanUnusedInstances
+        gcloud functions deploy mark-idle-instances --trigger-topic=idle-instances --runtime=nodejs12 --entry-point=cleanIdleInstances

-1. Configure Cloud Scheduler to push a message containing the target label every minute to the Pub/Sub topic `unused-instances`:
+1. Configure Cloud Scheduler to push a message containing the target label every day to the Pub/Sub topic `idle-instances`:

-        gcloud scheduler jobs create pubsub clean-unused-instances-job --schedule="* * * * *" \
+        gcloud scheduler jobs create pubsub mark-idle-instances-job --schedule="0 0 * * *" \
-          --topic=unused-instances --message-body='{"label":"env=test"}'
+          --topic=idle-instances --message-body='{"label":"env=test"}'

     The schedule is specified in [unix-cron format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
-    A `*` in every field means that the job runs every minute, every hour, every day of the month, every month, and every day of the week.
-    More simply put, the job runs once per minute.
+    `0 0 * * *` means that the jobs runs at 0:00 (midnight) every day of the month, every month, and every day of the week.
+More simply put, the job runs once per day.

-    If scanning large numbers of VMs, running less often (such as once per hour) is likely sufficient.

     You can verify that the job has been created with the following command: